What does “spiritually poor” mean? With reference to Luke 4:18, what does poor/weak mean? Is it a spiritual situation?

 That is how we come to God.
 After one is a Christian, a true Christian will realize that he or she is still a beggar; but God does not give us crumbs.
 God invites us to eat at the table with Him.
 In Ephesians 1:3 Christians are told that every spiritual blessing has been poured out on us.
 That means God has lavished His blessings on us spiritual beggars.
 He does not invite us to eat one meal, but we get to eat every meal, every day.
 I would invite you to read the study entitled, “Happy Are The Poor.”

 Gospel To The Poor

-The gospel of Luke tells us that when Jesus in the synagogue in Nazareth, Jesus opened the book of Isaiah and read the following.
+The gospel of Luke tells us that when Jesus was in the synagogue in Nazareth, He opened the book of Isaiah and read the following.